 Keep in mind that “running out to pick some up” is avoidable and unnecessary, and usually much more expensive than knowing where you stand and keeping stocked up.

-To help you keep track and plan for your household budget, see our free household budget worksheet.
 Once you have established your monthly household budget, and have addressed the inventory control issues, you will be more ready to take advantage of sales and coupons on household goods.